-- August-October 2022: Pre-strategy development community engagement - Community meetings around each dam - Website launched - Survey of property owners located within 100 feet of Consumers' property lines - Early 2023: Long-term hydro strategy is developed - 2023-2034: Relicensing and/or retiring process underway, including community engagement
+- August-October 2022: Pre-strategy development community engagement - Community meetings around each dam - Website launched - Survey of property owners located within 100 feet of Consumers' property lines - 2023: Long-term hydro strategy is developed - 2023-2034: Relicensing and/or retiring process underway, including community engagement

-What does Consumers Energy need to understand about this community's relationship to the river, the dam, and its impoundment?
+What does Consumers Energy need to understand about this community's relationship to the Au Sable River, and to the dam and its impoundment?

-Does it matter to you if Consumers Energy is the owner and why?
+Does it matter to you whether Consumers Energy is the dam owner and operator?
+Why?